 I read books and take courses online.
 I travel near and far.
 I talk with others about their interests and hobbies and am open to new experiences.
 I do not limit myself to only what is already familiar.

 I make my world a happier and friendlier place.
 I feel hopeful and fulfilled.
 I spread joy and peace and positivity.

 - What does it mean to me to “shine”?

 - How does giving to others enrich my own life?

 - Shape The Life You Want With a Powerful Affirmation

-Final Thoughts on A Powerful Lesson in How to Shine Your Light Every Day
+Final Thoughts on Choose to Shine Your Light Every Day

 What is your experience with affirmations Do you use them often, and have you found them to make an impact on your life?
 Or are they a new concept for you?